 The different types of data

-Since creative directors aren’t data scientists, there’s always questions about how data differs and what different types of data are used for.
+Since creative directors aren’t data scientists, there are always questions about what different types of data are used for, and how they differ.
 The three main types of data used to make creative decisions are demographic data, psychographic data, and behavioral data.

 While both demographic and psychographic data help with the process of getting to know a customer, they can’t tell you everything.
-The third type of data — behavioral — adds more to the picture.
+The third type of data, behavioral data, adds more to the picture.
 Behavioral data shows what the customer cares about at any given moment.
 It indicates what they’re responding to right now.
-Using real-time, intent data lets you deliver personalized content when and where the customer needs it.
+Using real-time, behavioral data lets you deliver personalized content when and where the customer needs it.

 Data vs. insights

 Gathering the data is the first step, but it’s meaningless unless you understand the human insight it’s revealing.
 To come up with the best ideas, you need to figure out what the data is actually telling you about your customers.

 For example, Dove gathered data showing that mothers of small children rarely have enough time for themselves.
 Using just the data, the company could think that the relevant content would revolve around methods to help moms save time.
 But that doesn’t actually address the need indicated by the data.
 Looking deeper, the insight is saying that being a mom is so absorbing that most women lose sight of who they are as a person.
 It’s like they forget who they are, and they put all the focus on their kids.
 So, content about self-care would be more effective.